Nightshade foods

 What are nightshades?

 Nightshades are the plants from the Nightshade (Solanaceae) family that provide us with some prominent foods.
 The fruits from nightshades – tomatoes, bell peppers, aubergines (usually referred to as vegetables because, whilst botanically being fruits, from the nutritional and culinary point of view, they are more like vegetables), and physalis, spices, such as hot chillies and paprika – are among most common ingredients in many cuisines.
-White or purple-fleshed potatoes are also nightshades (it is important not to confuse them with sweet potatoes, which are not).
+White, yellow or purple-fleshed potatoes are also nightshades (it is important not to confuse them with sweet potatoes, which are not).
 The tobacco plant is also a nightshade.

 It happens because these people are sensitive to specific compounds, called alkaloids.
 Plants produce alkaloids to protect themselves from insects.
 The main alkaloid in the nightshades is solanine.